Rolling hills, blue skies, and picturesque paths — is it any wonder that Westwood, CA athletes love taking their training outdoors?

 “By all means, never fail to get all the sunshine and fresh air you can.” — Joseph Pilates

 Triathlons aren’t the only extreme athletic event moving into town.
-With the popularity of triathlon events and tough obstacle course races like Rugged Maniac, Tough Mudder, and Spartan race on the rise, more and more Los Angeles, CA triathletes are seeking the best way to up their game, keep strong, and stay focused on training.
+With the popularity of triathlon events and tough obstacle course races like Rugged Maniac, Tough Mudder, and Spartan race on the rise, more and more Westwood, CA triathletes are seeking the best way to up their game, keep strong, and stay focused on training.

 How Pilates for Triathletes Classes Support Athletic Endeavors

 Triathlons and obstacle courses put pressure on all your bodily systems — your muscles, your joints, and your cardiovascular system.
 In addition, extreme athletic events require you to tap into your breath and develop your focus.
 Here’s how Pilates, created by Joseph Pilates as a comprehensive body-mind approach to fitness, can help you support your body and mind:

 - Control.
 Joseph Pilates referred to his method as “Contrology,” and was dedicated to helping people develop controlled movements that target specific muscle groups.